The Real Cost of Selling a House in Florida (2026 Breakdown)

 Documentary Stamp Tax

 Florida's transfer tax is called "documentary stamps" or "doc stamps."
-The seller pays $0.70 per $100 of the sale price statewide.
-Miami-Dade County has a slightly lower rate of $0.60 per $100.
+The state rate is $0.70 per $100 of the sale price for most counties.
+Miami-Dade County uses a different rate structure.

 Doc Stamps Calculator